wkethman/wkethman.github.io/_pages/scholarship.md

 title: "Research and mentorship"
 classes: wide
 ---
-I feel that research is a vector for expression of ideas that allows one to leverage data to guide care and influence the way clinicians practice - this carries an immense responsibility.
+Research is a vector for expression of ideas that allows one to leverage data to guide care and influence the way clinicians practice - this carries an immense responsibility.
 As a surgeon and developer I live at an interesting intersection - analyzing large datasets, applying the latest methodologies in data science, and making sense out of chaos is an area that intrigues me.

 Here are a few areas that I am exploring beyond the publications listed below:
 - Application of machine learning techniques to structured data in healthcare